We can scan your 35mm film negatives or positives to high resolution JPG or TIF file with our highly rated film scanning service.

 The Silver service is included free of charge on all of our scans.

 The Silver service can be upgraded to our premium Gold and Platinum processing services.
 These upgrades are more advanced as the images are manually adjusted by our Photoshop technicians.

-After we return your images to you we keep a copy of them on our servers for up to 3 months.
+After we return your images to you we keep a copy of them on our servers for around 3 months.
 So should you lose your disc we can replace it for you without having to rescan your images.

 Having your films, slides and photos scanned and converted to digital images, not only preserves them before they deteriorate, but it allows you to view and share them using todays digital equipment, such as computers, Digital TV's, Digital photo frames, iPod's and smartphones.
 You can upload them onto Social Networking sites, such a Facebook or Twitter or share them with anyone you wish using an online photo album.
 The images can also be imported into Microsoft Powerpoint for presentation use and are suitable for use on high resolution projection systems.

 Having your images scanned to digital allows you to distribute copies of the images to friends and family and can make a wonderful birthday, anniversary or Christmas gift for a family member or friend.

 All items are scanned using high quality scanners that adjust the colours, brightness and contrast levels.
 Digital ICE4 is included on all colour slide and film scans to remove the majority of the dust and scratches resulting in a clearer image.